skypher/dup/README.md

     * file names that include newline characters
     * directories -- use `-type f` with find to exclude them
-    * more than two duplicates

 * To keep things efficient hashing only looks at the first 1024^2 bytes of each file.
 You can easily change that number in the source.

-* No provisions are made for efficient interruption and resumption of the process (save for terminal suspend/resume of course).
+* No provisions are made for efficient interruption and resumption of the analysis process (save for terminal suspend/resume of course).

+* Raw key input (when you're given a 1/2 choice) can leave the terminal in uncooked mode.

+* Raw key input (when you're given a 1/2 choice) ignores Control commands Like C-c

 ### Future